 “Fight like a man, you coward!”
 Gabriel shouted.

-Eddy ran to try and get away.
+Eddy ran to get away.
 “Dear Master, please open his heart so that he may see his spiritual condition.” he prayed as he gasped for breath.

 The Small Faith People in the coliseum also prayed.
 They asked the Good King to save Eddy from the heartless warrior.
 Benjamin also prayed for him.